 Anywhere you see SEO advice dispensed these days, you’ll see it’s just a given fact that faster websites rank better.

 About half the inquiries we get at WPSpeedFix look something like the screenshots below.

-Someone will ask us for help with their site speed because they want “better SEO.”
+Someone will ask us for help with website speed testing because they want “better SEO.”

-The frustrating thing with a lot of these inquiries is that most of them have crappy on-page SEO: missing title tags, meta descriptions, and so forth with even crappier content with next to no keyword-content matching.
+The frustrating thing with a lot of these inquiries is that most of them have crappy on-page SEO: missing title tags, meta descriptions, and so forth with even crappier content delivery network cdn with next to no keyword-content matching.

 Speed probably won’t make a dent overall if your SEO sucks!